publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/m__us_usc_t12_s1701j–1.md

  __Study Regarding Home Warranty Plans__

     [Pub.
-L. 102–550, title V, § 514][/us/pl/102/550/s514], Oct.
+L. 102–550, title V][/us/pl/102/550/tV], § 514, Oct.
 28, 1992, [106 Stat.
 3789][/us/stat/106/3789], directed Secretary of Housing and Urban Development to conduct a study of home and builder’s warranties and protection plans regarding construction of, and materials used in, 1- to 4-family dwellings subject to mortgages insured under title II of the National Housing Act ([12 U.S.C.
 1707][/us/usc/t12/s1707] et seq.), and submit a report to Congress regarding findings of the study and any recommendations of the Secretary resulting from the study, not later than the expiration of the 12-month period beginning on Oct.
 28, 1992.

 ----------